iPadOS 15 Problems: 5 Things You Need to Know

 While much of the talk is about iPadOS 15’s new features, the new software also has the potential to improve your iPad’s performance.
 Some iPad users are noticing a big difference in performance after making the jump to iPadOS 15.

 A lot of the feedback about iPadOS 15 is good, but we’re also hearing about some of the early issues plaguing the firmware.
-Some of these problems are brand new, others have carried over from iPadOS 14.
+Some of these problems are brand new, others have carried over from previous versions of iPadOS.

 In this guide to iPadOS 15 problems we’ll take you through the current state of the software.
 We’ll show you where to find potential fixes for the most common iPadOS 15 problems and provide you with some resources that could help if you do happen to run into trouble.